Michael Doughty (footballer, born 1992): Swindon Town (Loan)

 In January 2016 Doughty joined League One side Swindon Town until the end of the 2015–16 season.
 Doughty rejoined the club following season on a season long loan.

 Peterborough United

 On 29 June 2017 Doughty signed for Peterborough United of League One on three-year contract.

 Return to Swindon Town

 On 23 July 2018, following a spell at Peterborough United, Doughty returned to Swindon Town on a two-year deal.

 On 4 August 2018, Doughty started against Macclesfield Town on the opening day of the League Two season.
 Swindon won two penalties in the 96th and the 98th minute meaning Swindon won the game 3–2, with Doughty scoring a hat-trick as he scored both the penalties.
 Doughty finished August with five goals to his name and was nominated for the League Two player of the month award.

 In July 2019 he signed a new contract with Swindon until 2022.

-On 12 September 2020 Doughty left Swindon Town due to personal reasons.
+On 12 September 2020 Doughty left Swindon Town for personal reasons.